311ecode/toClip/README.md

 - `-a, --append` - Append text to current clipboard content
 - `-p, --prepend` - Prepend text to current clipboard content
 - `-c, --command` - Execute shell command and copy its output (stdout and stderr)
+- `-s, --source` - For piped input or text, prepend "Executed: SOURCE\n" to the content
+- `-S, --auto-source` - Automatically detect and prepend the source command for piped input

 #### Examples:
 ```bash